highfem/tqdne/README.md

 ## Sampling waveforms

-You can generate your own waveforms by installing `tqdne` and then calling `generate-waveforms` from the command line or using the scripts in [scripts](./scripts).
+You can generate your own waveforms by using the scripts in [scripts](./scripts).
 See the corresponding README files for more information.

 ## Contributing